Kourosh Khani

 Kourosh Khani (born 3 July 1989) is an Iranian racing driver.
 He is one of the premier racers from Iran.

 Biography

 Khani dominated numerous karting championships in his home country before moving to the United Kingdom in 2006.
-In 2007, Kourosh entered the British Formula Ford Championship.
+In 2007, he entered the British Formula Ford Championship.

 In 2012, Khani graduated to the FIA Formula Two Championship, competing in four rounds and scoring two points.

-Kourosh competed at the end-of-season testing for the GP3 Series in 2014, driving for Hilmer Motorsport.
+Khani competed at the end-of-season testing for the GP3 Series in 2014, driving for Hilmer Motorsport.
 However, he did not secure a full-time seat for 2015.